eic/epic-analysis/doc/adage.md

 It is possible to run a subloop as many times as desired, each with a different payload.
 In this case, use a `MultiPayload` to specify each payload operator, as well as the inbound and outbound lambdas for each new control node; such control nodes are called multi-control nodes.
-Important: any multi-control node will overwrite the payload operator, with what you specify with `MultiPayload`; therefore you should have no more than one layer of multi-control nodes, otherwise the payloads will be overwritten.
+Important: any multi-control node will overwrite the payload operator with what you specify with `MultiPayload`; therefore you should have no more than one layer of multi-control nodes, otherwise the payloads will be overwritten.
 A practical technique is to use the lambda captures of one payload to capture information from the previous payload, which allows you to "chain" together subloops.
 The following figure shows two payloads in the (Q,x) subloop, controlled by two multi-control